probmods/probmods2/exercises/inference-algorithms.md

 ### a)

-Try using MCMC with the m-h recipe instead of rejection sampling.
+Try using MCMC with the MH recipe instead of rejection sampling.
 You'll notice that it does not fare as well as rejection sampling.
 Why not?

 ### b)

-How can you change the model (or the inference algorithm) to make MCMC successfully trace the curves?
-Note that there are multiple ways to approach this problem.
+How can you change the model to make MH successfully trace the curves?
 Your solution should result in a graph that clearly traces a heart-shaped figure -- though it need not do quite as well as rejection sampling.

+### c)

+How can you instead change the the inference algorithm (instead of the model) to successfully trace the curves?
+Explore different algorithms!

 ## Exercise 2.
 Metropolis-Hastings Part 1